ncatlab/nlab-content/pages/0/5/9/3/3950/content.md

 ## Idea

-A [[2-category]] is a good context for doing a lot of category theory (including [[internal category]] theory, [[enriched category]] theory, and so on), but there are some things that are hard to do there, such as to talk about [[weighted limits]] and colimits.
+A [[2-category]] is a good context for doing a lot of category theory (including [[internal category]] theory), but there are some things that are hard to do there, such as to talk about [[weighted limits]] and colimits, and [[enriched category]] theory more generally.
 This leads one to introduce the notion of a [[2-category equipped with proarrows]], which is a 2-category along with extra data that plays the role of [[profunctors]], allowing the definition of weighted limits and other aspects of category theory.

 However, it would also be nice if the extra data in a proarrow equipment were somehow determined by the 2-category we started with.
 This is especially so when talking about functors between equipments, since functors between 2-categories are often easier to construct.
 It turns out that in many cases, including the most common ones, this is the case: we can construct the proarrows in terms of the underlying 2-category.
 This was originally realized by Ross Street.